ethpandaops/optimism-package/README.md

 ## Observability

-This package optionally provisions an in-enclave observability stack consiisting of Grafana, prometheus, promtail, and loki, which collects logs and metrics from the enclave.
+This package optionally provisions an in-enclave observability stack consisting of Grafana, prometheus, promtail, and loki, which collects logs and metrics from the enclave.

 This feature is enabled by default, but can be disabled like so: